-This policy is informed by relevant statutory legislation and is directed by and operates within the governance of the Church of England (specifically the document 'Protecting All God's Children - 4th Edition, 2010), Promoting a safer church safeguarding policy statement (2017) and Parish Safeguarding Handbook (2018), this policy also adheres to the General Data Protection Regulation 2018 (GDPR), St Mary's Equal Opportunities Statement (2019) and St Mary's The Recruitment of Ex-
+This policy is informed by relevant statutory legislation and is directed by and operates within the governance of the Church of England, Promoting a safer church safeguarding policy statement (2017), the Code of Safer Working Practice (2021) and Safer Environment and Activities (2019).
+This policy also adheres to the General Data Protection Regulation 2018 (GDPR), St Mary's Equal Opportunities Statement (2019) and St Mary's The Recruitment of Ex-Offenders Policy 2019.

-Offenders Policy 2019.
 In addition, St Mary's accepts the duty of care placed upon it by offering services for people under the age of 18 and adults in need of additional care and support in the community.